Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 I really need to stop working on this blog post and publish it already.
 It's been over a year since I started working on it (on and off, during holidays when I had enough focus time)[^graphviz].
 I already had an idea of where to go to next (generalised parsers), but now I also want to study minimal LR(1) automaton/parse table algorithms, and look at continuation passing style again because I think you can pass the left-context as a function argument.
 This would give you an LALR automaton structure with LR parsing power.
 Is that a good idea?
 Don't know, needs testing (or reading papers/blog posts, probably someone else already tried this before).
 In the mean time I've also been learning about some optimisation techniques to apply on recursive ascent code if you generate it, which makes them look really great in terms of code size and hopefully also performance.

+[^graphviz]: I hope you appreciate how much time it took to find example grammars to steal (or occasionally develop myself) and especially how much time it took to get GraphViz to output somewhat decent automata of those examples!

 I usually have a pithy remark or sneak the Kaomoji into the footnotes, but I must be out of practice, because I can't think of a good way to do that...

 Ehh, whatever ¯\\\_(ツ)\_/¯

-[^indirect-recursion]: _Indirect_ left recursion is even worse in LL.
-At least the direct version can still be dealt with by an automatic grammar rewrite algorithm.
-That's more or less what the node-reparenting trick mentioned at the end of the LL section does.
-Similarly, there are automatic grammar rewrites for direct right-recursion for LR, and indirect right recursion can be more problematic...

-[^inlining]: Actually, I checked in [Compiler Explorer](https://godbolt.org/) how this turns out, and while `s7` is inlined and compiled away entirely, adapting `box1` to consume directly will make the assembly at `opt-level=3` smaller.
-Adding an `#[inline]` hint on `consume` helps as well.
-Though I may just be seeing the effect of uniform error messages through `consume`.
-Actually following and understanding the optimised assembly code is a pain, so I just clicked around a bit to verify that the example code is reduced to a state machine with jumps and labels instead of using function `call` instructions.
-So that's neat, basically what I was hoping for :)

-[^graphviz]: I hope you appreciate how much time it took to find example grammars to steal (or occasionally develop myself) and especially how much time it took to get GraphViz to output somewhat decent automata of those examples!